teijatestaaja/tester2developer/README.md

 # Journey from Tester to Developer

-I wanted to start the 2020s by studying new technologies and programming languages as well as Portuguese language in order to change my job from testing into programming. **My dream is to work as Full Stack Mobile Developer in the future.**
+I wanted to start the 2020s by studying new technologies and programming languages as well as Portuguese language in order to change my job from testing into more towards developer.

 I am completing these various types of programming-related studies while working full-time as a Senior Test Automation Engineer.
 I will also study some testing-related stuff to broaden my knowledge at work.